Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 products:
 - azure-key-vault
 - azure
-description: "This Quickstart shows how to set and get secrets from Azure Key Vault using Node.js."
+description: "This sample shows how to set and get secrets from Azure Key Vault using Node.js."
 urlFragment:
 - get-set-keyvault-secrets-managed-id-nodejs
 ---

 # How to set and get secrets from Azure Key Vault using Node.js

-This Quickstart shows how to store a secret in Key Vault and how to retrieve it using a Web app.
+This sample shows how to store a secret in Key Vault and how to retrieve it using a Web app.
 This web app may be run locally or in Azure.
-The Quickstart uses Node.js and [Azure Managed Identities](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/)
+The sample uses Node.js and [Azure Managed Identities](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/)

 > * Create a Key Vault.
 > * Store a secret in Key Vault.